Norio Maeda

 Norio Nobuhito Maeda (前田 憲男, Maeda Norio) was a Japanese jazz composer and pianist.

 Maeda learned piano as a young child, and moved to Tokyo to play and arrange jazz professionally in 1955.
 There he played with Shungo Sawada's ensemble and founded a group called the Wind Breakers.
 He joined the West Liners, led by Konosuke Saijo, as a pianist and arranger in 1959.
 Known as a composer, he penned pieces for The Blue Coats, Tatsuya Takahashi, Nobuo Hara, and Toshiyuki Miyama.
 He also founded We 3 with Yasuo Arakawa and Takeshi Inomata, and later worked with Inomata again in a trio with Sadanori Nakamure.

+On 25 November 2018, Maeda died from pneumonia at a hospital in Tokyo.